 API Documentation | Maintenance

-Schedule a maintenance window for your account, check bundle, rule set or host.
+Schedule a maintenance window for your account, check, rule set or host.

 A number containing an integer between 0 and 5 inclusive